 You’ve fallen into a pattern where when you feel a craving strike, you fulfill it, often without even thinking about it.
 It’s become routine.

 When you quit cold turkey, you don’t fulfill those cravings, so you start to go into withdrawal.
-You’ll be miserable and probably fall off the wagon in a matter of days anyway when the cravings and withdrawal headaches get too bad.
+Cutting too much caffeine too quickly can lead to headaches, irritability, and tiredness.

 The best course of action is to gradually reduce how much coffee you consume.